-- Oklahoma Energy Guide
+Oklahoma Renewable Energy Guide

-Fourth in the U.S. for wind energy employment.
+Fourth in the nation for net electricity

 Bioenergy

-Oklahoma State University’s Bio-based Products and Energy Center is enhancing productivity for potential feedstocks, improving conversion technologies and optimizing the value of
+Oklahoma State University’s Bio-based Products and Energy Center is enhancing productivity for potential feedstocks, improving conversion technologies and optimizing the value of co-products and by-products.

 Hydrogen